-Pinnacle Investments is a financial advisor firm located in Syracuse, New York with roughly $439 million in assets under management (AUM).
+Pinnacle Investments distinguishes itself in that it operates both as a registered broker-dealer and registered investment advisor (RIA).
+The company is an independent, full-service financial advisor firm located in Syracuse, New York with roughly $526 million in assets under management (AUM).
 The firm works with a combination of individuals and businesses.
 Of its individual clients, most do not have a high net worth.

 Pinnacle is a fee-based firm, and certain of its advisors may receive additional compensation when clients participate in one of the firm's affiliated advisory programs offered by Wells Fargo Advisors.
 This is much different from a fee-only firm, which avoids conflicts of interest by earning 100% of its compensation from client-paid fees.